 Room Filling Area Rugs

-If you have a room that you do not want to carpet wall-to-wall but love the idea of a stunning, large carpet in the space, then keep this next tip in mind when selecting a size.
+Say you have a room that you’d rather not carpet wall-to-wall, but still love the idea of a stunning, large spread in that space.
+Take heed of this helpful tip.
 Ideally, there should be at least an 18” perimeter from the edge of your rug to the wall.
-This gives your eyes a place to rest in the space and creates a sense of balance.
-If the rug encroaches on the wall more than the allotted 18” perimeter, it will make the carpet feel too large and will create tension between your design elements.
+This gives your eyes a place to rest, and evokes a sense of balance.
+If the rug encroaches on the wall more than the allotted 18” perimeter, the carpet will feel considerably large, creating tension between your design elements.

 Placing all furniture legs on the rug works well in a more formal setting as it creates a plush, luxurious feel.
-Rug sizes such as a 10’x14’ or 12’x16’ are great for the all-on approach.
+Rug sizes such as a 10’x14’ or 12’x16’ are well-suited for this approach.

-Part OnYou will commonly see some feet on and some feet off the rug.
-This both anchors the room and gives the space a sense of openness.
-If you are going to place the front legs of your sofa on the rug, you will want to do the same with the occasional chairs or other main sitting pieces.
-This really marries the seating arrangement to the rug and creates a well-defined space.
-You can achieve this look very well with 8'x10', 9'x12', or 10'x14' rugs.
+Part OnQuite often, you’ll see rugs with furniture legs on and off, at once.
+This approach simultaneously anchors the room and opens up the space.
+If you’re going to place the front legs of your sofa on the rug, you’ll want to do the same with other primary sitting pieces.
+This marries the seating arrangement to the rug and results in a well-defined space.
+The best way to achieve this effect is with 8'x10', 9'x12', or 10'x14' rugs.

-All OnYou want to choose a rug size that will extend at least 18” beyond the edge of your bed.
-This will give you some walking room around your bed and provide a nice landing.
-If you have night stands that you also plan to place on top of the rug, allow for at least 6” of rug to extend from the side of the night stand.
-If you have a rug that tightly fits the boundary of your bed frame, it will make your rug look constrained and not as a thoughtful part of the space.
+All OnWhat size area rug under queen bed?
+It’s best to choose a rug size that will extend at least 18” beyond the edge of your bed.
+This allows for some walking room around your bed and offers a luxurious landing pad to step onto come dawn.
+If you have nightstands you’d like to sit on top of the rug, allow for at least 6” of the rug to extend from the side of the nightstand.
+A rug that tightly fits the boundary of your bed frame can make the layers look constrained and ill-considered.
+Let’s not let that happen.

-All OffSmall scale rugs are best if you decide that all-off works best for your space.
-For a nice landing in the morning, you can place a 3'x5' on either side of the bed.
-Another all-off approach is to place a smaller scale rug, such as a 5'x8' or 6'x9', at the end of the foot board.
-Be certain to give a bit of room from the edge of the bed frame to the rug.
-It is usually appropriate to have 6-8” of floor showing from the edges of the bed to the rug.
+All OffWe recommend small scale rugs if you’ve decided that ‘all off' works best for your space.
+Place a 3'x5' rug on either side of the bed so when you wake up your feet are greeted with a plush “good morning”.
+Another ‘all off’ approach is to place a 5'x8' or 6'x9' at the end of the footboard.
+Be sure to allow for some room between the edge of the bed frame and the rug.
+We recommend leaving 6-8” of uncovered floor between the two.